-The following fees will

-be charged for Fire and

-Life Safety Certificate of

-Compliance inspections

-performed by the

-Division:

-Certificate of Compliance \$500.00

-Annual Fee

-On-site re-visit inspection \$400.00

-(per 4 hour block

-including travel)

-Documentation review \$200.00
+The following fees will be charged for Fire and Life Safety Certificate of Compliance inspections performed by the Division: Certificate of Compliance Annual Fee \$ 500.00 On-site re-visit inspection (per 4 hour block including travel) \$ 400.00 Documentation review \$ 200.00

-- 13.3.1 Fees are charged per street address. - 13.3.2 Failure to pay for Fire and Life Safety Code inspections performed will result in a notice of violation and enforcement in accordance with Article 11 of this rule and the Division withholding issuance of the Certificate of Occupancy and/or Certificate of Compliance.
+- 13.3.1 Fees are charged per street address. - 13.3.2 Failure to pay for Fire and Life Safety Code inspections performed will result in a notice of violation and enforcement in accordance with Article 11 of this rule.
+In addition, the Division shall not issue the Certificate of Occupancy and/or Certificate of Compliance. - 13.4 Fees may be waived or modified when appropriate at the discretion of the Director or his designee.
+Request for waiver or modification shall be in writing.